thanh-cao/hackathon-command-girl/README.md

 ## Strategy
 Command Girl provides a safe platform to enable young girls te be confident, independent, and t thrive in the challenging yet exciting coding journey. <br>
 The Site User can view the upcoming Events and see the Mentors.<br>
-The Site User can contact a Mentor trought the contact form.
+The Site User can contact a Mentor or participate to a Event.

 ## Scope
 This website consists of the following sections:
 <ul>
     <li>Home – section 1: place to sign in or sign up / section 2: info about events, growth and partner up.
-    <li>Events – this section provides .......
+    <li>Events – section 1: text about all options / section 2: all Events with participate button.
-    <li>Mentors – this section provides......
+    <li>Mentors – this section provides information about each Mentor and a button to contact.
     <li>Contact – this section provide a contact form.
 </ul>